Types of Websites: Explore the World Wide Web!

 Other website types include a wide range of digital platforms that are made for specific reasons and are not informational or interactive websites.
 These types of websites are used for different things and meet different needs by giving people specific features and functions.

-These websites are very important for many types of online contact, collaboration, and engagement, from showing off portfolios and planning events to making it easier to learn online and look for work.
+These websites are very important for many types of online contact, collaboration, and engagement, from showing off portfolios and planning events to making learning online and looking for work easier.

 1. Portfolio Websites